test-kitchen/kitchen-cloudstack/README.md

     public_key_path: [PATH TO YOUR SSH PUBLIC KEY]
     username: [SSH USER]
     port: [SSH PORT]
+    host_name: [A UNIQUE HOST NAME] (Useful if facing ENAMETOOLONG exceptions in the chef run caused by long generated hostnames)

 Only disable SSL cert validation if you absolutely know what you are doing, but are stuck with an CloudStack deployment without valid SSL certs.